OVERVIEW

 - Pump (hand or powered)

-- Buckets direct into the head tank
+- Buckets directly into the head tank

-An initial installation will provide filtered, bacteria free safe water.
+An initial installation will provide filtered, bacteria free free safe water.
 The following upgrade actions are strongly recommended after the initial response:

-- Investigate the source water to check there are no contaminants
+Investigate the source water to check there are no contaminants

-- Providing a drained concrete base for the SkyHydrant
+Providing a drained concrete base for the SkyHydrant

-- Enclose the SkyHydrant in a lockable shed
+Enclose the SkyHydrant in a lockable shed

-- Providing drained pavement around the taps
+Providing drained pavement around the taps

-- Bury or secure locally purchased pipes to protect them from damage
+Bury or secure locally purchased pipes to protect them from damage

 Three main set options have been identified.